yoyo-16-coder/Learning_Python/README.md

 # Python_100_days_challenge 🚀

- Welcome to my **Python Learning** journey!

- I'm documenting my learning, one day at a time, with python excercises, projects and concepts.
+Welcome!
+This is my personal journey into learning Python — one of the most powerful and versatile programming languages in the world.

+Originally started as a 100 Days of Code challenge, this project has now evolved into a long-term learning log, code base, and open-source journal of everything I discover as I explore Python, one concept at a time.
 As of now I have started with Replit 100 days of code, I'll continue to expand as I learn more.

+## ✨ Goals
+- Learn Python fundamentals deeply

+- Practice clean, readable code

 ## Structure 📊